Gugulethu-Nyoni/graphQL/README.md

 # graphQL
-A GraphQL and Nodejs for the Medium GraphQL Crash Course Series
+A GraphQL and Nodejs code base for the Medium GraphQL Crash Course Series demos.